On the quantum chromatic number of Hamming and generalized Hadamard graphs: Introduction

+The quantum chromatic number of generalized Hadamard graphs is always bounded above by $n$, see Lemma \ref{lem:qc-Haramard-upper}.
+If $\varOmega_n^{(\mathbb{G})}$ contains a clique of cardinality $n$, then we obtain a so-called \emph{generalized Hadamard matrix} over $\mathbb{G}$, a concept first introduced by Drake \cite{drake1979partial}.
+Since the seminal work of Butson \cite{butson1962generalized}, numerous constructions of generalized Hadamard matrices have been developed, see for example \cite{jungnickel1979difference}, \cite{colbourn2006difference}, and extensive surveys of diverse group structures \cite{delauney1986survey}.
+When combined with bound $\omega(G)\le \chi_Q(G)$ (see \cite[Proposition 4]{cameron2007quantum}), these results determine $\chi_Q(\varOmega_n^{(\mathbb{G})})$ for certain choices of $\mathbb{G}$ and $n$.

+In this work, we focus on generalized Hadamard graphs defined over the cyclic group $\mathbb{Z}_q$ and the finite field $\mathbb{F}_q$.
+By employing the trace method and character sum properties, we derive the minimum eigenvalues for $\varOmega_n^{(\mathbb{Z}_q)}$ and $\varOmega_n^{(\mathbb{F}_q)}$ across a wide range of parameters.
+Applying the Hoffman-type bound to these results allows us to establish the lower bound $\chi_Q \ge n$ for the quantum chromatic number.
+Given the natural upper bound $\chi_Q \le n$, we identify new infinite families of graphs with determined quantum chromatic numbers.

-For generalized Hadamard graphs, we partially determine their quantum chromatic numbers in the following two cases: \begin{theorem} Let $q$ be a positive integer and $n$ a positive integer divisible by $q$. \begin{enumerate} \item If $\frac{(q-1)n}{q}$ is even, then there exists $N = N(q)$ such that for every $n \ge N$, {}
+\begin{theorem}[Exact values of quantum chromatic number] Let $q$ be a positive integer and $n$ a positive integer divisible by $q$. \begin{enumerate} \item There exists a positive integer $N = N(q)$ such that for all $n \ge N$ where $\frac{(q-1)n}{q}$ is even, we have

 \item If both $n$ and $q$ are prime powers, then

 \end{enumerate} \end{theorem}